untitledbot/untitled-bot/README.md

 * Level/rank module.
 * Logging
 * <a href="#commands">Many other commands.</a>
+* Message sender (send custom messages when a user joins a guild or on a timer).

 ---
 ### Upcoming features
-* Plugin support
 * Web UI
 * (M)MORPG module (Massive Multiplayer Online Role Playing Game, though probably not that massive).
-* Music player
-* Message sender (send messages to a user when they join the server).
 ---
 ### Discord server
 You can join the untitled-bot discord server [here](https://alexisok.dev/ub/discord.html).